prakharcodes-dev/Chess-Codes/README.md

-# Chess-Codes

-This is my first solo project, and although it is not fully complete yet, it currently supports legal moves for all chess pieces.
-I am continuously working on improving the logic and overall accuracy of the game.
-Building this project helped me understand that implementing chess logic is more challenging than it appears.
+📖 About This Project
+This is my first solo project, a complete chess game with legal move validation for all pieces.
+The game features both single-player practice mode and real-time multiplayer functionality.

+Key Learning: Implementing chess logic is more challenging than it appears - every piece has unique movement rules that must be validated accurately.

+✨ Features
-## Features
+♟️ Core Game Features
-- Basic chess board UI
-- Valid move highlighting
-- Turn-based play (White vs Black)

-## Future Improvements
-- Implement check and checkmate logic
-- Add move history
-- Improve UI and responsiveness

-## 🛣️ Project Roadmap

-This roadmap outlines planned improvements for the project as my skills grow.
+Complete Chess Rules: All standard piece movements with validation

+Check & Checkmate Detection: Real-time game state monitoring

+Legal Move Highlights: Visual indicators for valid moves

+Move History: Undo functionality to reverse moves

+Turn-based Play: Alternates between White and Black players

-### Planned Features
+🌐 Multiplayer Features
-- Detect check and checkmate conditions
-- Prevent illegal moves automatically
-- Add move history panel
-- Add game restart and reset option

-### Long-Term Goals
-- Improve UI design
-- Add basic AI opponent
-- Optimize game logic

-  ## ⚠️ Known Limitations
-- Check and checkmate logic is not fully implemented yet
-- Illegal move prevention is still being improved
-- No AI opponent in the current version
+Real-time P2P Gaming: Play with friends anywhere

+One-Click Sharing: Generate shareable links and QR codes

+Auto-Join: Friends can join with single click

+Connection Status: Real-time monitoring

+🎨 User Experience
+Modern Dark Theme: Easy on eyes

+Responsive Design: Works on desktop and mobile

+Visual Feedback: Clear piece selection and movement

+Game Statistics: Track moves and player info